-The spores of puffball, if inhaled, can lead to Lycoperdonitis which causes inflammation of the alveoli in the lungs when inhaled in large quantities.
-This was discovered through an old nosebleed cure (I don't know if while contracting Lycoperdonitis this can cure a nosebleed).
+The spores of a puffball, if inhaled, can lead to Lycoperdonitis which causes inflammation of the alveoli in the lungs when inhaled in large quantities.
+This was discovered through an old nosebleed cure (I don’t know if while contracting Lycoperdonitis this can cure a nosebleed).

 Also in 1967 eight teenagers from Wisconsin snorted some Puffball spores looking for a high but ended up hospitalised for four weeks, it’s reported that the spores germinated to hyphae stage in the lungs and had to be treated with fungicide.

 There have been no human fatalities associated with Puffballs but dogs breathing in large amounts of spores have died.

 The spores have many sharp microscopic spines and can cause severe irritation of the lung and equally can be bad if you get the spores in your eyes.

 It’s not all bad with the spores though, smithies used to keep Puffballs in the forge to help heal burns or as a styptic to stop bleeding.
 It turns out they knew what they were doing as the spores are a good antibacterial, antifungal and antimicrobial, dealing with Bacillus subtilis, Staphylococcus aureus, Streptococcus pyogenes, Salmonella typhimurium, Escherichia coli and Pseudomonas aeruquinosa as effectively as the antibiotic ampicillin.

 The fungus starts white throughout but when mature the interior turns yellow to purple to brown and becomes many millions of spores called a gleba with a paper thin skin holding them together.
 The mushrooms are then light enough to be blown around, spreading the spores, or rain drops can help as well.

-One raindrop hitting the mushroom can cause the spores to shoot out of the fungi at a velocity of about 100 cm/second to form a centimeter-tall cloud one-hundredth of a second after impact.
+One raindrop hitting the mushroom can cause the spores to shoot out of the fungi at a velocity of about 100 cm/second to form a centimetre tall cloud one-hundredth of a second after impact.
 A single puff like this can release over a million spores in the Common Puffball, the spores being typically 3.5 to 4 microns in size.